-The vast majority of people with the COVID-19 virus develop mild to moderate symptoms.
-They will be able to recover at home.
+The vast majority of people with COVID develop mild to moderate symptoms.
+And they are able to recover at home.

-“There is always a heightened sense of alarm when a family member, friend or neighbor contracts COVID-19, because it is a potentially severe illness with risk of severe complications,” said Dr. Karan Shukla, a family physician at Novant Health Randolph Family Medicine in Charlotte.
+“There is always a heightened sense of alarm when a family member, friend or neighbor contracts COVID, because there is a risk for severe complications,” said Dr. Karan Shukla, a family physician at Novant Health Randolph Family Medicine in Charlotte.
 “But, most people do well recovering at home with basic symptomatic care management, attention to rest, maintaining adequate hydration and caloric intake to meet the energy needs required to fight off illness.”

-Shukla answered questions on how to take care of yourself, or others, who are experiencing mild to moderate cases of COVID-19:
+Shukla answered questions on how to take care of yourself, or others, who are experiencing mild to moderate cases of COVID:

 Which pain relievers should you take for body aches and pains?

 In general, taking acetaminophen (Tylenol), naproxen (Aleve) ibuprofen (Advil or Motrin) can help lower fevers, help manage muscle aches and body pains and make the course of the illness a little bit more tolerable.
 Make sure you're following dosing guidelines on the label.
 Read exactly what the dose of the medication is, and that you don't have any health history that should prevent you from using these medications.

 Early on in the pandemic, there was some question as to whether anti-inflammatories like naproxen (Aleve) or ibuprofen (Advil or Motrin) were potentially going to make the virus worse, but subsequent follow-up testing and studies have not demonstrated that.

 Should you take cold medicines for respiratory problems?